Home

 Can You Overdose on Vitamin D?

-Interestingly, it seems like EVERYONE is always concerned about taking excess Vitamin D- while almost no one is aware of or even slightly concerned about an:
+Interestingly, it seems like EVERYONE is always concerned about taking excess Vitamin D- while almost no one is aware of or even slightly concerned about the very real possibilities of an:

-However, selenium toxicity is MUCH more common that Overdose on Vitamin D. And while Selenium Overdose can occur in nature- an overdose on Vitamin D NEVER occurs with naturally occurring vitamin d in Vitamin D Foods or Vitamin D From Sunlight.
+However, selenium toxicity is much more common that Overdose on Vitamin D, and many children die each year from overdosing on iron, hardly anyone is concerned about these, while people always seem to worry about taking too much vitamin D, when they should be more concerned about taking too little.
+And while Selenium Overdose can occur in nature- an overdose on Vitamin D never occurs with naturally occurring vitamin d in Vitamin D Foods or Vitamin D From Sunlight.

 Anyone who takes Vitamin D supplements CAN take too much Vitamin D. But the majority of documented overdose on vitamin d are from: